Did you recently move to the Shenandoah Valley? Are you just visiting?

 Are you interested in learning more about the Roman Catholic Church?

 If you are unfamiliar with how we worship in the Catholic Church, we invite you to look at or download and review the following leaflet: Worship Aid for Sunday Mass.
 It is print-ready on 8.5x11 paper, double sided.
 Feel free to bring it to church.
 Or if you are unable to print it, you can ask an usher for a copy when you arrive.
+We are currently updating the leaflet.
+The previous edition will be available until our update is complete.

 A couple of important points to remember (also printed in the above leaflet):